 The function is mostly useful for Bash Booster developers.

-Terminates script with status CODE
+Terminates script with status CODE and logs the message MSG.

-, message will be logged with INFO
+If CODE is equal to 0, message will be logged with INFO level.

-Additionally, it will log call stack with DEBUG
+Additionally, it will log call stack with DEBUG level.
+Usage:

 bb-exit 1 "Something went wrong"